-190. Plaintiff realleges and incorporates by reference every allegation of this Complaint as if each were set forth fully and completely herein.

-- 191. At all relevant and material times, Defendants manufactured, designed, monitored, labeled, distributed, advertised, promoted, and sold Injectafer. - 192.
-At all relevant times, Defendants intended that Injectafer be used for the purposes and in the manner that Plaintiff or her physicians used/prescribed it and the Defendants impliedly warranted that each Injectafer product to be of merchantable quality, safe and fit for such use, and to have been adequately tested. - 193.
-Defendants were aware that consumers, including Plaintiff and her physicians would use/prescribe Injectafer in the manner instructed in the labeling and that Plaintiff was a foreseeable user of Injectafer. - 194.
-Plaintiff and/or her physicians were at all relevant times in privity with Defendants. - 195.
-Injectafer was expected to reach and did in fact reach consumers, including Plaintiff and/or her physicians, without substantial change in the condition in which it was manufactured and sold by Defendants. - 196.
-Defendants breached various implied warranties with respect to Injectafer, including the following particulars: - (a) Defendants represented through their labeling, advertising, marketing materials, detail persons, seminar presentations, publications, notice letters, continuing education, medical literature, and regulatory submissions that Injectafer was safe and therefore fraudulently withheld and concealed information about the substantial risks of serious injury associated with Injectafer; and,
+- 192. Plaintiff realleges and incorporates by reference every allegation of this Complaint as if each were set forth fully and completely herein. - 193.
+At all relevant and material times, Defendants manufactured, designed, monitored, labeled, distributed, advertised, promoted, and sold Injectafer. - 194.
+At all relevant times, Defendants intended that Injectafer be used for the purposes and in the manner that Plaintiff or her physicians used/prescribed it and the Defendants impliedly warranted that each Injectafer product to be of merchantable quality, safe and fit for such use, and to have been adequately tested. - 195.
+Defendants were aware that consumers, including Plaintiff and her physicians would use/prescribe Injectafer in the manner instructed in the labeling and that Plaintiff was a foreseeable user of Injectafer. - 196.
+Plaintiff and/or her physicians were at all relevant times in privity with Defendants. - 197.
+Injectafer was expected to reach and did in fact reach consumers, including Plaintiff and/or her physicians, without substantial change in the condition in which it was manufactured and sold by Defendants. - 198.
+Defendants breached various implied warranties with respect to Injectafer, including the following particulars:

-- (b) Defendants represented that the Injectafer was safe, and/or safer than other alternative products available for the treatment of IDA, and fraudulently concealed information which demonstrated that Injectafer was not as safe and/or safer than alternatives available on the market. - 197.
-In reliance upon Defendants' implied warranties, Plaintiff and/or her physicians prescribed/used Injectafer in the foreseeable manner normally intended, recommended, instructed, promoted, and marketed by Defendants. - 198.
+- (a) Defendants represented through their labeling, advertising, marketing materials, detail persons, seminar presentations, publications, notice letters, continuing education, medical literature, and regulatory submissions that Injectafer was safe and therefore fraudulently withheld and concealed information about the substantial risks of serious injury associated with Injectafer; and, - (b) Defendants represented that the Injectafer was safe, and/or safer than other alternative products available for the treatment of IDA, and fraudulently concealed information which demonstrated that Injectafer was not as safe and/or safer than alternatives available on the market. - 199.
+In reliance upon Defendants' implied warranties, Plaintiff and/or her physicians prescribed/used Injectafer in the foreseeable manner normally intended, recommended, instructed, promoted, and marketed by Defendants. - 200.
 Defendants breached their implied warranties to Plaintiff and/or her physicians in that Injectafer was not of merchantable quality, safe and fit for its intended use, or adequately tested, in violation of common law principles and the following statutory provision: 13 Pa.
 Stat.
-Ann. §§2314 et seq. - 199.
-Defendants breached their implied warranties to Plaintiff and/or her physicians in that Injectafer was not of merchantable quality, safe and fit for its intended use, or adequately tested, in violation of New York common and statutory law. - 200.
+Ann. §§2314 et seq. - 201.
+Defendants breached their implied warranties to Plaintiff and/or her physicians in that Injectafer was not of merchantable quality, safe and fit for its intended use, or adequately tested, in violation of New York common and statutory law.

+- 202. Defendants breached their implied warranties to Plaintiff and/or her physicians in that Injectafer was not of merchantable quality, safe and fit for its intended use, or adequately tested, in violation of North Carolina common and statutory law. - 203.
 As a proximate result of the Defendants' design, manufacture, marketing, labeling, promotion, sale and/or distribution of Injectafer, Plaintiff has been injured catastrophically, and sustained severe and permanent damages, including pain, suffering, disability, impairment, loss of enjoyment of life, loss of care, comfort, and economic damages.

-WHEREFORE, Plaintiff demands judgment against the Defendants, jointly and severally, for compensatory damages, for punitive damages and for costs, in an as yet unliquidated sum in excess of \$50,000.00, and such other relief as this Court deems just and for a trial by jury on all issues as triable as a matter of right.
+WHEREFORE, Plaintiff demands judgment against the Defendants, jointly and severally, for compensatory damages, for punitive damages and for costs, in an as yet unliquidated sum in excess of \$75,000.00, and such other relief as this Court deems just and for a trial by jury on all issues as triable as a matter of right.